hhnnhh/hhnnhh/README.md

 I am Hannah.
 When I was a kid my favorite toy was the sieve.
 Now I find patterns in data.
 This is my sandpit for machine learning and deep learning stuff ✨.
 My background is in psychology, linguistics and neuroscience :brain:, hence, finding structures in minds and brains.

 I love language, reading and writing and I like to play around with AI for Natural Language Generation in German.
-If you wanna have a look: I have trained a plain Tensorflow/Keras net (Long-Short-Term Recurrent Neural Net) from scratch, which, magically, happens to be able to generate lyrics in the style of German Dadaists, too 😄 And have fine-tuned a pretrained GPT-2 to write paragraphs of novels in the style of my favorite German author 💬
+If you wanna have a look: I have trained a plain Tensorflow/Keras net (Long Short-Term Memory Recurrent Neural Net) from scratch, which, magically, happens to be able to generate lyrics in the style of German Dadaists, too 😄 And I have fine-tuned a pretrained GPT-2 to write paragraphs of novels in the style of my favorite German author 💬

-Also you'll find a pretty accurate LSTM-RNN text classifier for obfuscated sentences, and a more straightforward ML project I did recently in collaboration with some great data scientists 👯.
+Also you'll find a pretty accurate LSTM-RNN text classifier for obfuscated sentences.
+Finally, I present a more straightforward predictive ML classifier trained on open data, which is able to anticipate whether a vehicle is likely going to pass or fail a vehicle emissions test in the future.
+The last project was a recent collaboration with some great fellow data scientists 👯.

 <<- 📫 Want to chat?
 Collaborate?
 Let's talk!